fkirc/skip-duplicate-actions/README.md

 ## How does it work?

 `skip-duplicate-actions` uses the [Workflow Runs API](https://docs.github.com/en/rest/reference/actions#workflow-runs) to query workflow-runs.

-Firstly, `skip-duplicate-actions` will only look at workflow-runs that belong to the same workflow as the current workflow-run.
+`skip-duplicate-actions` will only look at workflow-runs that belong to the same workflow as the current workflow-run.
-Secondly, `skip-duplicate-actions` will only look at _older_ workflow-runs in order to guard against race conditions and edge cases.
 After querying such workflow-runs, it will compare them with the current workflow-run as follows:

 - If there exists a workflow-runs with the same tree hash, then we have identified a duplicate workflow-run.